gmhub07/gmhub07/README.md

 If an idea pops into my head, chances are I’ll build it and ship it.

-My main frontend techstack is react, typescript, tailwind, and Vue.js (currently mastering).
+My main frontend techstack is react, typescript, tailwind, and Vue.js.

 My go-to backend techstack is laravel, Django and FastAPI.